 *If using a cheese cloth make sure to fold it over on itself so that it becomes thicker.
 You risk for the cooked cream to leak right through it if it is not thick enough.

 Begin by pouring the cream into a pan on top of the stove.
-We used the Pizza e Cucina wood-fired oven to get the job done.
+We used our Fontana Forni Wood Fired Pizza Oven to get the job done.

 Bring the cream to a simmer while constantly stirring.
 With the help of a food safe thermometer make sure the temperature does not exceed 176°F-185°F, 80°-85°C. If it exceeds these temperatures the cream will NOT thicken properly.

 As the cream simmers, measure out 7.5cc of lemon juice with the help of a 10cc syringe.
 Although the process is extremely simple, it is a bit scientific.
 So a syringe is the easiest way to get an exact amount needed for the making of mascarpone.
 If you choose not to use lemon juice you can also use 5 grams of citric acid.
 Set it aside for later use.

 The cream will continue to simmer as you keep stirring for about 10 minutes.
 Be mindful for the temperature NOT to exceed 176°-185°F - 80°-85°C. Much of the water during this time of simmering and stirring will evaporate and cause the cream to begin to reduce and thicken up.